hss2671/ResukiSU_Action/README_EN.md

 ### Add overlayfs Config

-This parameter provides support for the KernelSU module and system partition read and write.
+This parameter provides support for the ResukiSU module and system partition read and write.
 Inject parameters into Defconfig automatically.

-### Apply KernelSU Patch
+### Apply ResukiSU Patch

 If kprobe does not work in your kernel (may be an upstream or kernel bug below 4.8), then you can try enabling this parameter

-Automatically modify kernel source code to support KernelSU
+Automatically modify kernel source code to support ResukiSU
 See also: [Intergrate for non-GKI devices](https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#manually-modify-the-kernel-source)

 ### Remove unused packages